NEW YORK FACULTY

 Courses: Method Acting

-Tate Kenney is a working actress and teaching artist.
+Tate Kenney is a working actress, producer and teaching artist.
 She holds an Honors Bachelor’s degree in English and Film from the University of Western Ontario and graduated from the Two Year conservatory program at LSTFI NY, where she was the recipient of the Vincent D’Onofrio scholarship award.
-Since graduating, Tate has worked steadily on numerous film and television shows and taught in the Young Actors program at LSTFI NY.
-She’s currently filming Season 13 of CBS’ Blue Bloods with Bridget Moynahan and Donnie Wahlberg.
-Tate is also a lead walker in the premiere episode of AMC’s new Walking Dead spin-off, Dead City, coming spring 2023 and she plays Chloe Jones in Rian Johnson’s Poker Face starring Natasha Lyonne and Joseph Gordon-Levitt which premieres January 26th on Peacock.
-In her spare time, she keeps a small roster of private coaching clients.
+Since graduating, Tate has worked steadily on numerous film and television shows.
+Leading up to the SAG-AFTRA strike, Tate was working on the latest season of American Horror Story: Delicate, with Emma Roberts and Kim Kardashian.
+Most recently, she was a lead walker in the premiere episode of AMC’s Walking Dead spin-off, Dead City, and she played Chloe Jones in Rian Johnson’s Poker Face starring Natasha Lyonne and Joseph Gordon-Levitt on Peacock.
+She will appear on ABC’s 20/20 next month in a special about the Long Island serial killer.
 For more on Tate, visit www.tatekenney.com.

 Courses: Developing Your Career